Top 10 Things to Do in St. Martin Parish

 Breaux Bridge's Buck and Johnny's Zydeco Breakfast

-Don't miss this unique brunch at Breaux Bridge's Buck and Johnny's Zydeco Breakfast!
+Don't miss this one-of-a-kind brunch at Buck and Johnny's Zydeco Breakfast in Breaux Bridge.

 Louisiana Libations

-Taste cold Louisiana beer at the Bayou Teche Brewery
+Sip cold Louisiana beer at Bayou Teche Brewing in Arnaudville.

-Welcome to St. Martin Parish of Louisiana!
-It's a short drive from New Orleans or Baton Rouge and the beautiful and historic towns of Breaux Bridge, Henderson, St. Martinville and more, welcome visitors with the deep Cajun culture.
+Welcome to St. Martin Parish!
+It's a short drive from New Orleans or Baton Rouge, and here the beautiful historic towns of Breaux Bridge, Henderson, St. Martinville and more welcome visitors into their Cajun culture.
 Taste incredible Cajun dishes, discover the plentiful wildlife and outdoor activities found in the Atchafalaya Basin, listen to live music all night then get ready for brunch in the morning.

 1. Atchafalaya National Heritage Area

 The Atchafalaya National Heritage Area is enormous, covering 14 Louisiana parishes and serving as home to countless species of plants and animals — particularly bird life.
-There are seemingly endless opportunities for biking, birding, kayaking, hunting and fishing.
-Start your Atchafalaya travels at the Atchafalaya National Heritage Area Welcome Center on I-10 in Breaux Bridge.
+There are seemingly endless opportunities for bikingbirding, kayaking and fishing.
+Start your Atchafalaya travels at the Atchafalaya Welcome Center on I-10 in Breaux Bridge.

 2. Atchafalaya Basin Landing & Swamp Tours